Learn: A Proof of Concept Seattle Legislative Plain-Text Translator

 Ordinance Passed Approved by Full Council, in executive phase

-Ordinance AN ORDINANCE appropriating money to pay certain claims for the week of November 17, 2025, through November 21, 2025, and ordering the payment thereof; and ratifying and confirming certain prior acts.
+Ordinance An ordinance appropriating money to pay certain claims for the week of May 11, 2026, through May 15, 2026, and ordering the payment thereof; and ratifying and confirming certain prior acts.

 Next step: Awaiting Mayor signature — Mayor’s Office